Ivana Šebestová

 Ivana Šebestová (born 3 March 2001) is a Czech professional tennis player.
-She has career-high rankings of No. 500 in singles, achieved on 21 August 2023, and No. 248 in doubles, achieved on 16 June 2025.
+She has career-high rankings of No. 500 in singles, achieved on 21 August 2023, and No. 189 in doubles, achieved on 2 February 2026.

 Early life

 Šebestová was born in Plzeň.
 She plays for TK Arbrex in Ostrava.
 She also played for Osavi Tennis Team Kalisz in the Polish SuperLIGA.

-Junior career
+Juniors

 Šebestová represented the Czech Republic at the 2015 ITF World Junior Tennis Finals.
 In 2017, she reached the singles semifinals and the doubles final of the Grade 5 Charlie Berszakiewicz Memorial in Kraków.

-Professional career
+Professional tour

 In August 2022, Šebestová and Karolína Kubáňová won the doubles title at the W15 Kottingbrunn Open, defeating Linda Ševčíková and Karolína Vlčková in the final.
 Later that year, Šebestová won her first professional singles title at the W15 event in Heraklion, defeating Elena Korokozidi in the final.
 In July 2023, she and Elena Pridankina won the doubles title at the W25 Schönbusch Open in Aschaffenburg; Šebestová also reached the singles quarterfinals of the tournament.
 She also qualified for the main draw of the ITS Cup, where she reached the second round.

 In May 2024, she and Linda Ševčíková won the doubles title at the W15 Kranjska Gora Open.
 Later that year, she reached back-to-back singles semifinals at the W15 tournaments in Kraków and Bielsko-Biała.
 In February 2025, she and Cody Wong won the doubles title at the W75 event in Leszno, defeating the top seeded team of Weronika Falkowska and Martyna Kubka in the final.
 Later that year, she also won the doubles titles at the Koper Open and Macha Lake Open, partnering Kristina Novak and Alena Kovačková, respectively.